mishoo/UglifyJS/README.md

   compressor from discarding function names.
 Useful for code relying on `Function.prototype.name`.
 See also: the `keep_fnames` [mangle option](#mangle).

 - `passes` -- default `1`.
-Number of times to run compress.
-Use an integer argument larger than 1 to further reduce code size in some cases.
+Number of times to run compress with a maximum of 3.
-  Note: raising the number of passes will increase uglify compress time.
+  In some cases more than one pass leads to further compressed code.
+Keep in mind more passes will take more time.

 - `keep_infinity` -- default `false`.
 Pass `true` to prevent `Infinity` from being compressed into `1/0`, which may cause performance issues on Chrome.